 Nearly all of Nikos Skalkottas’ works were unpublished and, apart from a handful of compositions, unperformed during his lifetime.
-Posthumously, a few of his compositions (and individual movements of larger, multi-movement works) were published by Universal Edition in the 1960s, while others were published later in the 1980s and 1990s by the American publisher Margun Music.
+Posthumously, a few of his compositions (and individual movements of larger, multi-movement works) were published by Universal Edition in the 1950s, while others were made available later in the 1980s and 1990s by the American publisher Margun Music.

-The Violin Concerto was one of those works neither performed nor published during Skalkottas’ lifetime, and the autograph sources remained unedited and in manuscript form.
-The first editorial work on the concerto started around 1960, and the piece was first published by Universal Edition in 1964 – 15 years after Skalkottas’ death.
-Similar to the other early published works, it contains several copyists’ and engravers’ errors, misreadings of the sources, a liberal amount of interpretative performance indications that are not Skalkottas’, and it lacks any critical commentary or explanation of the editorial changes, additions and emendations to the music.*
+The Violin Concerto was one of those works neither performed nor published during Skalkottas’ lifetime, and the autograph sources remained in manuscript form and unedited.
+The first editorial work on the concerto started in the late 1950s, and the piece was first published by Universal Edition in 1964 – 15 years after Skalkottas’ death.
+Similar to the other early published works, it contains several copying and engraving errors, misreadings of the sources, a liberal amount of interpretative performance indications that are not Skalkottas’ own, and it lacks any critical commentary or explanation of the editorial changes, additions and emendations to the music.

 Contextualisation of the Violin Concerto

-Although Skalkottas was an accomplished violinist and a prolific composer of concertos, until the late 1930s he only wrote for the violin in chamber music works, including a Concerto for Violin, Piano and Chamber Orchestra (1929 or 1930).
-The Violin Concerto, a large-scale dodecaphonic work, belongs to a cluster of large-scale concertos written in the late 1930s, which also include the Second Piano Concerto and the Third Concerto for Piano and Ten Wind Instruments (known as the Third Piano Concerto).
+Although Skalkottas was an accomplished violinist and a prolific composer of concertos, until the late 1930s he only wrote for the violin in chamber music works (including a short Concerto for Violin, Piano and Chamber Orchestra (1930).
+The Violin Concerto, a large-scale dodecaphonic work, belongs to a cluster of large-scale concertos written in the late 1930s.
 There are no surviving sketches or any other textual notes referring to the Violin Concerto, and its compositional history is unknown.
-The surviving autograph scores are undated, although in the Skalkottas Archive Catalogue, compiled in 1969 by John G. Papaioannou, the Violin Concerto is dated 1937/38.
-Considering the version of the ‘free’ dodecaphonic technique that Skalkottas explores here, it seems likely that he composed it sometime in 1938, after the Second Piano Concerto and before the Third Concerto for Piano and Ten Wind Instruments (known as the Third Piano Concerto).
+Although the surviving autograph scores are undated, considering the version of the dodecaphonic technique that Skalkottas explores here, it seems likely that he composed it sometime in 1938, after the Second Piano Concerto and before the Third Concerto for Piano and Ten Wind Instruments (known as the Third Piano Concerto).

-The third movement, in reversed sonata form, is built on the 11 twelve-note sets of the first movement’s opening passage, but progressively introduces new harmonic material.
-After an adventurous interplay between the soloist and the orchestra, the short development section leads to the recapitulation, starting with the second theme and progressively moving to the first thematic material of the movement.
-The first thematic idea, abbreviated and initially transformed into a doloroso episode, finally appears and asserts itself in the Recapitulation.
-The feeling of yearning resolution, building up through the previous two movements, is eventually resolved here as the work draws to a close with a thrilling and exuberant coda.
+The third movement, Allegro vivo vivacissimo, in reversed sonata form, is built on the 11 twelve-note sets of the first movement’s opening passage, but it progressively introduces new harmonic material.
+After an adventurous interplay between the soloist and the orchestra, the short Development section leads to the Recapitulation, which starts with the second theme and progressively moves to the first thematic material of the movement.
+The first thematic idea, abbreviated and initially transformed into a doloroso passage, finally appears and asserts itself in the Recapitulation.
+The feeling of yearning resolution, building up through the previous two movements, is eventually resolved here as the work draws to a close with a thrilling Coda.

-* The earlier error-strewn edition was used for the first recorded performance of the piece, which took place in Hamburg on 14 May 1962.
+The earlier error-strewn edition was used for the first recorded performance of the piece, which took place in Hamburg on 14 May 1962.
 It was played by the NDR–Sinfonieorchester (Hamburg), conducted by Michael Gielen, with Tibor Varga playing the solo violin.
-Other early performances of the Violin Concerto include its ‘world premiere’, sometime in 1962 by the Orchestre de la Suisse-Romande (Geneva), conducted by George Barati, with Lorand Fenyves playing the solo violin, and the first UK performance, on 16 November 1963, by the BBC Symphony Orchestra conducted by Antal Dorati with Lorand Fenyves playing the solo violin part.
-The first commercial CD recording of the Concerto (again based on the 1964 UE edition) was released by BIS records in 1998 (BIS CD-904), played by the Malmö Symphony Orchestra conducted by Nikos Christodoulou with Georgios Demertzis playing the solo violin.
+Other early performances of the Violin Concerto include its ‘world premiere’, sometime in 1962 by the Orchestre de la Suisse-Romande (Geneva), conducted by George Barati, with Lorand Fenyves playing the solo violin, and the first UK performance, on 16 November 1963, by the BBC Symphony Orchestra conducted by Antal Dorati, with Lorand Fenyves again playing the solo violin part.